leilacf/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 The purpose of this project was to utilize JavaScript and Leaflet to create an interactive earthquake map.
 Please note that the final documents have been uploaded in the Earthquake_Challenge directory.
-To run an API key from Mapbox is needed, which was not included above as a general safe practice.
+To run the code, an API key from Mapbox is needed, which was not included above as a general safe practice.

 #### Overview
 This interactive map highlights earthquake activity occuring globally, providing a perspicacious data visual which can help inform users on the impact of natural disasters happening as close as in their own land to as far as other continents.